Bio

 Unlike some programmers, I did not grow up programming.
 I grew up using computers, but I didn't write my first line of code until university.
 I spent most of my time playing basketball and running track.

 Throughout high school, all I dreamed about become was becoming a Pixar animator/technical director.
 My high school had a design studies course where we were taught 3DS Max.
 I watched every special feature I could get my hands on and frequented 3D forums like 3D Total and CGSociety.
 As I took these classes, I discovered I was more interested in the technical side of the 3D than the artistic.
 The artistic side of the 3D didn't come as naturally and would have required much work on my part to catch up with those who were more naturally talented.
 What fascinated me at that time was how all the tools worked together.
-Developing an animated feature involves work from many people with different talents, using different sets of tools.
+Developing an animated feature involves work from many people with different talents, using a variety of tools.
 I thought to myself, I might not be able to become a great animator, but I think it would be fascinating to develop tools to support artists.

 People from Pixar often talked that their movies were the result of the collaboration between arts and technology.
 This was perfect.
 I cared about both and thought I might have a future in the field.